 The results absolutely shocked the scientists when they found:

-- Not one single product contained the amount of iodine that was claimed on the label.
+- Not one single product contained the amount of iodine claimed on the label.
 Not one.

 - The iodine in prescription vitamins was not better controlled than that of non-prescription vitamins.